LDevs-Team/DiSH/README.md

 GLOBAL_ID=(your global channel ID)
 ```
 10. Start the DiSH executable.
 If nothing went wrong, you should see a message in your logs channel saying "Bot started successfully on (YOUR PC NAME) as (CURRENT USER)"
+11. YOu should be able to use windows command line from the newly created channel or global channel.
+Type help to get a list of custom commands

 ## Compatibility
 DiSH works on Windows 8.1 and above